uwmisl/purpledrop-manual/using/Scripted-control-tutorial.md

 The Live View on the web UI is handy for visualizing and quickly trying things out, but for most experiments more automated control is needed.
 That can be achieved via the HTTP API provided by pd-server, and this tutorial will walk through an example of using python to drive a simple demonstration dispensing drops from a reservoir, mixing them, splitting them, and finally putting them out to a waste reservoir.

-To start off, here's a video of the script in action:
+Here's a video of the demo script in action:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/s1qvKi2XE1I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## The JSON-RPC API

-The control API is provided on port 7000, at the `/api` route.
+The control API is provided on port 7000, at the `/rpc` route.
 All control is done via remote procedural calls (RPC) conforming to the [JSON-RPC](https://www.jsonrpc.org/) specification.
-In this tutorial we will be using the Python programming language and the `pdclient` library for interacting with the PurpleDrop, but it's possible to control it using any programming language you prefer.
+In this tutorial we will be using the Python programming language and the [pdclient](https://github.com/uwmisl/pdclient) library for interacting with the PurpleDrop, but it's possible to control it using any programming language you prefer.

 The API offers a number of functions.
-For the most up-to-date list of available RPC functions, you can open the `/api/map` route in your browser.
+For the most up-to-date list of available RPC functions, you can open the `/rp/map` route in your browser.

 ## Installing pdclient